 There are around 40 official university and conservatoire brass ensembles, from Southampton and Chichester on the South Coast all the way up to Edinburgh and St Andrews in Scotland.
 The bands are run by university music departments or as student societies; other university music departments may run a brass ensemble, but don’t advertise it online.
-The bands range in size from quintets and ten-piece groups to fully fledged brass bands (Birmingham University fielded 51 players at UniBrass this year!).
+The bands range in size from quintets and ten-piece groups to fully fledged brass bands and even plus sized brass bands (Birmingham University fielded 51 players at UniBrass this year!).

 What Do University Bands Do?

 All University bands meet at least once a week for rehearsals, playing a variety of music from traditional brass band pieces to more modern works.
 Bands tend to do at least one concert per term in a wide mix of locations, ranging from churches and cathedrals to castles and concert halls, and even the set of ITV’s Let’s Do Lunch!